C – Definitions of Ailments

 – Cytokinin – Plant hormone that promotes cell division.

-– Cytomegalovirus – A virus in the herpes family that causes enlargement of epithelial cells and mononucleosis-like disease.
+– Cytomegalovirus – A in the herpes family that causes enlargement of epithelial cells and mononucleosis-like disease.

 – Cytoxic T cell – See T-killer cell.